Airspace-Encounter-Models/em-overview/README.md

 ### Manned Helicopter Air Ambulance Model

-A Bayesian network describe trained using flight operational quality assurance (FOQA) data provided by a Massachusetts-based HAA provider.
+A Bayesian network trained using flight operational quality assurance (FOQA) data provided by a Massachusetts-based HAA provider.

 *Note a technical description of this model has not been publicly released yet.
 This model was developed to support sUAS well clear research.
 Until model-specific documentation is released, please cite the following paper.*